btholt/build-a-fullstack-nextjs-app-v4/lessons/08-ai/C-cron.md

 So, now we have a problem - we have some records that have AI summary records, and some that don't.
 Maybe we make those summary updates low priority, or maybe they fail on some normal interval.
 What can we do about that?
 We could make it check on reads but that slows down a critical path.
-What we could do better is schedule a job to run on some reoccuring basis, essentially a [cron job][cron].
+What we could do better is schedule a job to run on some reoccurring basis, essentially a [cron job][cron].

 Vercel has a very easy way to do cron jobs for Next.js apps.
 You just define an API function and Vercel will call the API function for you.
 Vercel will put in a special variable so you can make sure it's only Vercel that will call the function too (we don't want random people invoking our jobs.)